-85. WFP will categorize costs as DOC, DSC and ISC.

-- a) DOC.
-The costs of commodities, ocean transportation and related costs, landside transport, storage and handling and any other activity inputs provided by WFP and utilized directly in activities by beneficiaries, the government of the recipient country or other implementing partners.114 - b) DSC.
+- 129. WFP will categorize costs as DOC, DSC and ISC. - a) DOC.
+The costs of commodities, ocean transportation and related costs, landside transport, storage and handling and any other activity inputs provided by WFP and utilized directly in activities by beneficiaries, the government of the recipient country or other implementing partners.111 - b) DSC.
 The costs incurred by WFP that can be directly linked with the provision of support to an activity.
-Provisions to advance DSC costs from the General Fund pending the confirmation of contributions, are set during the biennial budgetary process as outlined in the General Regulations.115 - c) ISC.
-The costs incurred in staffing and operating WFP Headquarters and regional offices and a standard minimum structure at country offices, typically comprising the country director, up to two national officers and three national support staff, that cannot be attributed easily to any programme category or activity.
+Provisions to advance DSC costs from the General Fund pending the confirmation of contributions, are set during the biennial budgetary process as outlined in the General Regulations.
+112 - offices and a standard minimum structure at country offices, typically comprising the country director, up to two national officers and three national support staff, that cannot be attributed easily to any programme category or activity.
 WFP will establish the ISC rates by applying the approved PSA budget to the projected DOC and DSC of the activities for the biennium.
 The single rate principle will be subject to review through the normal budget-setting process and could be discontinued by decision of the Board.
-The single ISC rate is fixed for a biennium, but may be revised on an annual basis if necessary.116 Exceptional conditions involving in-kind contributions to DSC or ISC are outlined in the General Regulations.
+The single ISC rate is fixed for a biennium, but may be revised on an annual basis if necessary.
+Exceptional conditions involving in-kind contributions to DSC or ISC are outlined in the General Regulations.